 It can be said that as far as the navigation of the ship is concerned, the safety of the ship’s staff is solely in the hands of navigating deck officer (also termed the Officer Of The Watch) and the assistance rendered in carrying out his duties by another crew member on the bridge.
 An agile watch by these people ensures that the ship is never in an emergency situation such as collision, grounding etc. that exposes the vessel to damage and liabilities.

-Utmost safety can be ensured by following the rules and regulations of the sea, company checklist and last but not the least, filling out the deck log book which keeps the record of the situations tackled by the ship while at sea.
+Utmost safety can be ensured by following the rules and regulations of the sea, company checklist and last but not the least, filling out the bridge log book which keeps the record of the situations tackled by the ship while at sea.

 Accountability for shipboard operations are of umpteen importance; in that, the tasks that are carried out as well as the existing conditions they are carried out under have to be recorded in order to have a formal/official document supporting the efficiency and reasoning behind the job that has been undertaken.
 In case of an unfortunate incident, it is this record that lends credibility to claims and thereby ensures that the competency of the officer recording the incident can be measured and a judgment reached accordingly.
 It is for this reason that pretty much every task for every department has to have to have some record in some log book.
 The Deck Log Book, therefore, is a prime piece of document that has in its record all actions that are undertaken in the bridge.